OpenA3XX/opena3xx.community.contributions/unsorted/DRIV3R#6159/MCDU/readme.md

 | MCDU Inlay.stl | 3D Printable Inlay (3mm) |
 | MCDU Render Full.png | Current rendering of the MCDU (with some buttons) |
 | MCDU Render Inlay Detail.png | Current detail rendering of the MCDU Inlay |

+### Please mention our project OpenA3xx when you use the files, post them or present your results!